miksel1/FNF-ScrewedEngine/README.md

 ## Mod Support
 * Probably one of the main points of this engine, you can code in .lua files outside of the source code, making your own weeks without even messing with the source!
 * Comes with a Mod Organizing/Disabling Menu.

+## D&B Features
+* Adds multiple features from mods like Strident Crisis like:
+### Freeplay Sections:
+   * Explains itself, Freeplay Sections from Bambi's Purgatory.
+### "Screw you!" text:
+   * Once again, self-explainable.
+### 7 events:
+   * Upon pressing 7 on any song, by default it goes to the chart editor.
+   * You can change it in the chart editor.

+* I may've forgotten a few...

 ## Atleast one change to every week: